DmxLarchey/Kruskal-Veldman/README.md

   to recovered a _stump_ from a proof of almost-fullness of a relation;

-Still, we could not consider it as a clean enough reference work for a quicker learning path into this complicated pen&paper proof:
+Still, we could not consider it as a clean enough reference work for a quicker learning path into this apparently complicated pen&paper proof:
 - too much proof code (duplication), sub-optimal proof automation;
-- too many edge cases (bad choices for the implementation of analysis/evaluation);
+- too many edge cases, retrospectively due to bad design choices for the Coq implementation of analysis/evaluation;
-- too strong hypothesis for the statement of eg. `afs_vtree_upto_embed` where:
+- as a consequence, too strong hypotheses for the statement of eg. `afs_vtree_upto_embed` where:
     - we required the decidability of `X : nat → rel₁ A`, but not of `R : nat → rel₂ A` !!
-    - we had to carry that extra assumption all along the proof with a non-negligible overhead;
+    - we had to carry that extra assumption all along the proof with significant overhead;
     - this additional assumption was related to the implementation choice of the analysis/evaluations as a Coq functions;
     - they are now converted to a single relation, and the decidability requirement has been be dropped.

-In the current project, via good factorization, proof scripts cleanup and abstraction, we think that we provide a much better reference for entering the _intimity of this beautiful proof_, where some novel tools are hopefully abstracted at a suitable level.
+In the current project, via good factorization, proof scripts cleanup and abstraction, we think that we provide a much better reference code for entering the _intimacy of this beautiful proof_, where some novel tools are hopefully abstracted at a suitable level.

 # How to enter this proof?